 Our teens are learning a whole new method of communication through texting and Twitter.
 Screen chats are full of LOLs and BFFs, but what happens when your teenager communicates face-to-face?
 Parents have the tools to help teenagers learn to communicate effectively in the “real” world.
-Etiquette consultant Jay Remer and Daniel Post Senning, spokesperson for the Emily Post Institute, offer these four suggestions.
+Etiquette consultant Jay Remer and Daniel Post Senning, spokesperson for the Emily Post Institute, offer these four suggestions for teaching teens etiquette.

-- Practice: If your teen is nervous about an upcoming speech or presentation, encourage him or her to rehearse in front of the mirror.
-Your teen think that speakers just get up in front of an audience and effortlessly give a presentation.
+If your teen is nervous about an upcoming speech or presentation, encourage them to rehearse in front of the mirror.
+Your teen might think that speakers just get up in front of an audience and effortlessly give a presentation.
 They need to be told that everyone practices.
 Remer says six times is the lucky number; after that, the words will flow easily.

-- Listen: Teens must learn the skill of listening.
-“It’s one of the most engaging things you can do as a conversationalist,” Post says.
+Teens must learn the skill of listening.
+Real listening is learned at.
+Many people listen while waiting for their turn to talk.
+Post says, “Listening is one of the most engaging things you can do as a conversationalist.”

 Why does it matter?
 “You cannot establish real trust without face-to-face verbal communication,” Remer says.
 “Learning to communicate skillfully at an early age is a great gift.”